Did you know that issues relating to tyres are a common reason for MOT failure?

 Anything below this legal tyre tread limit will result in MOT failure, and could land you a hefty fine and even points on your licence if you are stopped by the police.

-When your tyres have the appropriate tread level, this will help with traction and allow your tyres to better grip the road surface, thereby reducing the risk of aquaplaning
+When your tyres have the appropriate tread level, this will help with traction and allow your tyres to better grip the road surface, thereby reducing the risk of aquaplaning.

-There Should Be No Damage To The Tyre Sidewall
+No Damage to Tyre Sidewall

 Any lumps, tears or bulges in the tyre sidewall caused by separation could put the driver in danger, meaning that any serious damage to the tyre sidewall could result in MOT failure.

-The tyre sidewall is designed to withstand pressure and keep your car stable, and any damage can put you at a higher risk of tyre blowout
+The tyre sidewall is designed to withstand pressure and keep your car stable, and any damage can put you at a higher risk of tyre blowout.

-Small cuts which do not expose the carcass may not result in MOT failure, but any cuts or splits could still result in an MOT advisory
+Small cuts which do not expose the carcass may not result in MOT failure, but any cuts or splits could still result in an MOT advisory.

 Cords and Plys Must Not Be Exposed